jpaulm/babelparser/README.md

 In Babel diagrams, a comparator is represented by a circle or a square, and a true result by a line exiting to the right, and a false result by a line exiting downwards.
 The universal comparator when unmodified is essentially a "copy", while with O-modification, it is a "skip" - I have used these names in the code.

-Suppose I want to test for A, B or C, followed by 0 or more blanks (which are not be copied to the output stream), this can be represented as follows (I'll have to use squares for everything, and 'b' for blank):
+Suppose I want to test for A, B or C, followed by 0 or more blanks (which are not to be copied to the output stream), this can be represented as follows (I'll have to use squares for everything, and 'b' for blank):

 ```